 Hello to the haskap berry

-As fun and phallic as aubergines are, we’ve got a new favourite way to get our daily dose of anthocyanins, in the form of the haskap berry, and specifically Haskapa Berry Powder, which launches in the UK this month.
+As fun and phallic as aubergines are, we’ve got a new favourite way to get our daily dose of anthocyanins, in the form of the haskap berry, and specifically, Haskapa Berry Powder.

 Native to northern hemisphere countries including Canada, Japan and Russia, the haskap is a double skinned berry with a vibrant purple/blue colour and crimson skin, which tastes refreshingly zesty, somehow managing to be both tangy and sweet.

 Haskap berries are incredibly high in a mix of antioxidants and anthocyanins, with eight times more anthocyanins and three times more antioxidants than blueberries – the indigenous Ainu people of northern Japan knew the haskap berry as the berry of long life and good eyesight

 View this post on Instagram

 LIVE FROM OUR FARM: We’re very proud that we grow our own haskap berries on our own, all-natural, farm in Nova Scotia.
 It’s been an incredible journey to get to this point.
 Here we’ll present a little of the adventure we’ve been on, and each month Farmer Cynthia will give us an update live from our farm, which we’ll share with you.
 You can read her first report on how we set up our farm on our website - link in bio